Richard is a professional writer. When he's not creating, he's actively pursuing his goal of becoming a handsome billionaire.

-If you don’t already know, Goodreads is a “social cataloging” website and as of early 2013 it is part of the Amazon.com family.
-This is the world's largest online book catalog and is largely user populated.
-This is the go to site for readers looking for book recommendations and authors looking for readers.
+If you don’t already know, Goodreads is a “social cataloging” website owned by Amazon and the world's largest online book catalog.
+It is largely user-populated and the go-to site for readers looking for book recommendations and authors looking for readers.

-The site boasts to have over 30 million members, 900 million books in their database, and over 34 million book reviews.
+The site boasts to have over 90 million members, 900 million books in its database, and over 34 million book reviews.
 Users create a bookshelf and add the books they have written, read, or plan to read and get suggestions based on what their bookshelf contains.
 It is also a large social network for lovers of books.

 As an author and an avid reader, I like to maintain a presence on several of these sites, not only to toot my own horn but to also find new horns to toot.

 LibraryThing is a large site very similar to Goodreads that allows users to catalog books that are uploaded from the Library of Congress, all 5 of the national Amazon sites, and “more than 690 world libraries.”

 Users can tag books using whatever subject they would like.
 The site bills itself as the “Facebook” for books because it has a social feature that allows members to search each other’s catalogs and start discussions about them.